Yulbars Khan

-All territory south of Tengritagh Mountains was granted the " autonomous status " inside of Xinjiang Province, Chinese promised in Agreement not to cross Tengritagh.
-Yulbars Khan not followed Khoja Niyaz in this decision and remained to be ally of Ma Chung-ying, who appointed him to be the Chief of Procurement Department of Kuomintang (KMT) 36th Division.
-In summer 1934, after retreating of Ma to the Southern Xinjiang and his following interning on Soviet territory on July 7, 1934, Yulbars Khan managed to conclude peace agreement with Sheng Shicai and was left as commander of Uyghur regiment in Kumul and also given high post of Commissioner for Reconstruction Affairs in Xinjiang Provincial Government.
-In May 1937, after 6th Uyghur Division and 36th Tungan Division mutinied against Xinjiang Provincial Government in Southern Xinjiang, rebels in Kashgaria appealed to Yulbars Khan to cut off communications between Xinjiang and China from his base in Kumul.
-During suppression of rebellion by Sheng Shicai with Soviet military support (which included 5,000 Soviet intervention troops, airplanes and tanks BT-7) in summer 1937 he fled to Nanjing and returned to Kumul in 1946.
+All territory south of Tengritagh Mountains was granted the "autonomous status" inside of Xinjiang Province, the Chinese promised in agreement not to cross Tengritagh.
+Yulbars Khan disagreed with Khoja Niyaz in this decision and remained an ally of Ma Zhongying, who appointed him to be the Chief of Procurement Department of Kuomintang (KMT) 36th Division.
+In the summer of 1934, after retreating of Ma to the Southern Xinjiang and his following interning on Soviet territory on 7 July 1934, Yulbars Khan managed to conclude peace agreement with Sheng Shicai and was left as commander of Uyghur regiment in Kumul and also given high post of Commissioner for Reconstruction Affairs in Xinjiang Provincial Government.
+In May 1937, after the 6th Uyghur Division and 36th Tungan Division mutinied against the Xinjiang Provincial Government in Southern Xinjiang, rebels in Kashgaria appealed to Yulbars Khan to cut off communications between Xinjiang and China from his base in Kumul.
+During suppression of the rebellion by Sheng Shicai with Soviet military support (which included 5,000 Soviet intervention troops, airplanes and tanks BT-7) in summer 1937 he fled to Nanjing and returned to Kumul in 1946.

 He led Chinese Muslim cavalry and White Russians against People's Liberation Army (PLA) forces taking over Xinjiang in 1949.
 He fought at the Battle of Yiwu.
 In 1951, after most of his troops deserted, he fled to Calcutta in India via Tibet, where his men were attacked by the Dalai Lama's forces.
 He then took a steamer to Taiwan.
-The KMT government then appointed him Governor of Xinjiang, which he held until he died in 1971 in Taiwan.
+The KMT government then appointed him Governor of Xinjiang in absentia, which he held until he died in 1971 in Taiwan.
+He was also the last person to officially hold that title.
 In 1969, his memoirs (堯樂博士回憶錄 (Yáolè bóshì huíyìlù)) were released.